You expect your air conditioner to work perfectly fine every time you turn it on; after all, it is your comfort companion in every season.

 Safety tip: If it keeps tripping, do not try to turn it on as it indicates a high voltage and can cause an electric fire.
 It is a problem that needs to be fixed by an expert.

-9. Your AC Has Run Its Course
+9. Is Your AC Not Turning On Or Has It Run Its Course?

 Your AC has stopped running, and you are wondering what could be the reason.
 If it has been your comfort companion for quite a long time, maybe it has reached the end of its lifespan.